serey1268/serey1268/README.md

-# 👋 Hi, I'm Chan Serey
+# 👋 Hi, My name is  Chan Serey

-> Deep thinker in mathematics, physics, engineering, and artificial intelligence.
+>  I am third year student in Institute of Technology of Cambodia.
+Currently , i am in the department of ppplied mathematic and statistic.

 ---